magynhard/ruby-nice/README.md

 Optionally you may add the source file to your build pipeline, if you are using webpack, brunch or any other packager.

 #### Bundle releases
-As `Typifier` depends on `LuckyCase`, there is also a bundle release called `ruby-nice.bundle.js` where the latter is included.
-If you already use `LuckyCase` separately, use the default version `ruby-nice.js` without included dependencies.
+As `ruby-nice` depends on [LuckyCase](https://github.com/magynhard/lucky-case), there is also a bundle release called `ruby-nice.bundle.js` where the latter is included.
+If you already use [LuckyCase](https://github.com/magynhard/lucky-case) separately, use the default version `ruby-nice.js` without included dependencies.
 If you don't know what you should use, use the bundled release!

 #### Minified releases
 If you prefer minified builds, use the `*.min.js` version.
 Be aware that they do not contain any javascript documentation that may be very useful when working with a powerful IDE.